-- For long-term storage of DNA, eluting in Tris-HCL and placing at -20°C is recommended, since DNA stored in water is subject to acid hydrolysis.
+- For long-term storage of DNA (> 1 week), eluting in Tris-HCL and placing at -20° C is recommended, since DNA stored in water is subject to acid hydrolysis.
 Yields of DNA will depend both on the amount and the type of tissue processed.
 25 mg of tissue will yield approximately 10-30 μg of DNA in 400 μl of water (25-75 ng/μl), with an A260/A280 ratio of 1.7-1.9.
 For more information about elution and how to determine DNA yield, length, and purity, refer to pages 24-25 and Appendix A, page 50 of the QIAamp DNA Mini & Blood Mini Handbook. - 13.
+Consider retaining a set of used elution racks and DNeasy columns for use as balances for future runs of the protocol.
+That will allow users to process one 96-well plate at a time. - 14.
 Quantify DNA using the Take 3 adapter on the Synergy H1 Plate Reader.
 The Take 3 adapter allows up to 16 samples to be quantified simultaneously.
 See protocol "8.3.15_Take3_NucleicAcid_Quantification" on Food Safety Wiki.